 Tel: 023 8059 4304

-The Health Services and Delivery Research (HS&DR) Programme are accepting stage 1 applications to their researcher-led workstream.
+The Health Services and Delivery Research (HS&DR) Programme are accepting stage 1 applications to this call via the commissioned workstream.

 The Health Services and Delivery Research (HS&DR) Programme is accepting stage 2 evidence synthesis applications to their researcher-led workstream.

-The Health Services and Delivery Research (HS&DR) Programme is accepting stage 1 applications for this Themed Call.
+The Health Services and Delivery Research (HS&DR) Programme is accepting stage 1 applications to their researcher-led workstream.